wh0cares1/wh0cares1.github.io/_posts/2023-05-01-pointer-from-memory-allocation-perspective.md

 free(pointer); //If the heap are not freed, they cause memory leaks.
 ```

-When you allocate memory on the heap with methods like malloc or calloc in C programming, the returned reference to the allocated memory is normally saved in a variable on the stack.
-Although memory is allocated on the heap, the pointer variable that carries the address of the allocated memory is saved on the stack.
+When you allocate memory on the heap with methods like malloc or calloc in C programming, although memory is allocated on the heap, the pointer variable that carries the address of the allocated memory is saved on the stack.
 This lets you to indirectly access and control heap memory via the pointer variable.
 See the illustration below.

 <img src="/images/Pasted image 20230511140620.png">